 One very effective form of content is the listicle.
-Listicles can help to present a large amount of information in an easy to read and digest article.
+Listicles can help to present a large amount of information in an easy-to-read and digest article.
 They’re also incredibly shareable and tend to rank higher in the search engines, which means more traffic for your website.

 In this post, you’ll learn what a listicle is, why it’s so effective, and how you can create and optimize listicles to improve your content marketing strategy.

-I’ll also give you some examples, so you can see what effective listicles look like and how they appear in the search engines.
+I’ll also give you some examples, so you can see what effective listicles look like and how they appear in search engines.